 For more details on the full recipe, read about our favourite saline slime recipe here.

-The recipe is very simple.
+The recipe is very simple and Canada friendly, using ingredients readily available anywhere in Canada.
 Place your white glue in two bowls (place more in the bowl which will become red), add 1/8 to 1/4 of a teaspoon baking soda to each.
 Mix completely.

 Now make the white slime using the smaller batch.
 Add a few drops of buffered saline.
 Mix.
 Almost immediately you should notice it start to pull together.
 Keep mixing.
 Once it starts to pull into a bit of a ball, add some saline to your palms then pick it up and start kneading.
 After about 5 minutes the stickiness will go away and you will have a super stretchy slime.